 - Click ‘Regular Expression Extractor’

-What are the input fields of ‘Regular Expression Extractor’?
+What are the input fields of the ‘Regular Expression Extractor’?

 ‘Regular Expression Extractor’ has the following input fields: